up201806330/Retrospective-Wall/README.md

 For the purpose of ESOF, we will use a very simple approach, just to manage feature requests, bug fixes, and improvements, using GitHub issues and following the [GitHub flow](https://guides.github.com/introduction/flow/).
  -->

+Configuration and change management are key activities to control change to, and maintain the integrity of, a project’s artifacts (code, models, documents).

+For the purpose of ESOF, we used a very simple approach, just to manage feature requests, bug fixes, and improvements, using GitHub issues and following the [GitHub flow](https://guides.github.com/introduction/flow/).

+In addition we used [github actions](https://github.com/FEUP-ESOF-2020-21/open-cx-t5g2-esotericos/actions) to automate generation of png from plantuml files.

 ---